aaaronic/emilylakehansen.com/README.md

 and Midway Journal among others.
 She received an MFA in creative writing from Georgia College and is currently a PhD candidate at Georgia State University.
-A receiptient of the 2022 Longleaf Poetry Fellowship and an Honorable Mention for the 2022 Limp Wrist Glitter Bomb Award, Emily lives in Atlanta where teaches firsty-year writng and poetry at Agnes Scott College.
+A receiptient of the 2022 Longleaf Poetry Fellowship and an Honorable Mention for the 2022 Limp Wrist Glitter Bomb Award, Emily lives in Atlanta where teaches first-year writng and poetry at Agnes Scott College.

 ## Books
 [<img src="/assets/images/home_and_other_duty_stations.jpg" alt="Cover Image" />](https://kelsaybooks.com/products/home-and-other-duty-stations)